romilmonpara/youtube-transcript-streamlit-ui/README.md

 - 🌐 Multilingual transcript support
 - ⚡ Faster summarization with GPU model serving
 - 🧠 Use more advanced models like BART or Pegasus
 - 🖼️ Improve UI with themes and mobile responsiveness

 ---

-## 📜 License

-This project is for educational purposes only.

----